KzFactorios/FavoriteTeleport/notes/250515/coding_standards.md

 ### Misc
 - Always put require statements at the top of the file
 - Use dot notation for require statement paths
+- Use targeted diagnostic suppressors over global. global is ok but definitely not the default option
+- If there isn't a viable suppression available, leave a comment explaining the type checker limitation and why the code is safe for runtime/test